Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 G: So… will it – can it… dissolve, or can..?

-A:Well, like I say you have to remove the toxins that are there.
+A: Well, like I say you have to remove the toxins that are there.
 Without looking in your eyes?

-G:Yeah.
+G: Yeah.

 A: You know next time we have a consult…